 This bond between religious stories, symbols and rites and our systems of values is inseparable.
 Our cultural and personal identity is shaped and formed through the epigenetic process of development throughout our long childhoods, as previously discussed, and that process includes exposure to cultural religious traditions.
-This developmental role of values may help explain how they are the source of the strongest differences among us; as we say, one man’s heaven is another man’s hell.
+Consumerism taught by the mass media in just another religion in this sense, bearing its own set of values.
+This developmental role of values may help explain how values are the source of the strongest differences among us; as we say, one man’s heaven is another man’s hell.
 When push comes to shove at this level of our deepest values, we find it trivial to justify the demonization and destruction of the other – the blasphemer and heretics who dare to value things in ways unlike ourselves.

 We are not unwise when we recognize it is a world in which it is best to allow different strokes for different folks, different scenes for different genes.
 We are less wise when we forget values can only pull us forward.
 Then we are sorely tempted to force our values on others through conversion and confrontation at the end of a gun and by means of bomb vests.

 Here’s the thing.
 The values chosen will in no small part determine the emotional reaction you will have to the various events of your life and times.
-This emotional reaction will in turn determine the overall level of satisfaction you will have with your life.
+This emotional reaction will in turn determine the overall level of satisfaction you will have with your life, and conversely how much you will suffer.
 No wonder our most heated arguments are around conflicting values; we instinctively recognize how much is at stake.

 Our values are not reached through wholly rational analysis but by a combination of reason and emotion harvesting the fruits of perceptual experience.
 One person has every benefit a life in a first world country can offer yet only ever complains, while another with crushing physical handicaps and haunted by uncertainty around their next meal greets every event with a cheerful heart.
 What makes such profoundly fundamental differences among us but the values by which we view our lives and experiences?
-The values we hold will color the motives we attribute to others to explain their actions; was that rudeness a typical manifestation of that person’s perverse and cursed nature or a simple slip under pressure of a person most likely to be friendly and helpful to most people, most of the time?
+What is more, the values we hold will color the motives we attribute to others to explain their actions.
+Was that rudeness just typical of that person’s perverse and cursed nature or a simple slip under pressure of a person most likely to be friendly and helpful to most people, most of the time?